 You can take a boat tour on the lagoon and a hike down to the shore where icebergs float out to the sea.
 When you have enjoyed Jokullsarlon you will need to drive back in westerly direction, Fjallsarlon glacier Lake is well worth driving to for the beautiful scenery.
 Finally, your route will take you towards Skaftafell, if you are in the mood for hiking do not miss out the Svartifoss Waterfall.

-Your accommodation for the night will be arranged in the area surrounding Skaftafell.
+Your accommodation for the night should be arranged in the area surrounding Skaftafell.

 From Skaftafell your route today will take you west along the Ring Road before you need to turn onto road 208.
 Near the farm Grof you will need to take road 210 which connects you to the mountain road F210, Fjallabaksleid Sydri (the Southern Route behind the Mountains).
 If you are lucky enough to have a clear day you will see a wonderful view to the glacier Myrdalsjokull and the outlet glaciers of Kotlujokull (a name gifted from the volcano Katla), Sandfellsjokull and Oldufellsjokull.
 Myrdalsjokull glacier is the fourth biggest glacier in Iceland, covering 590 km², hiding Katla under its ice shield, one of the most active volcanoes in the country.
 Katla last erupted in 1918, on average it has erupted with at intervals of 40-80 years - so an eruption is imminent.
 The Katla caldera is oval in shape about 30 km in diameter and covers an area of 110 km² .
 The ice within the caldera is hundreds of metres thick.